Gardening Advice Online and Easy to Follow Gardening Articles

 • Evergreens and informal hedges should not be cut-back until they are at least a year old.

-Unfortunately we don't have any hedges on our property.
-Here are some examples of plants which make great hedges, click the images to buy your own.
+Unfortunately we don’t have any hedges on our property.
+Here are some examples of plants which make great hedges.

 Fagus sylvatica - Common Beech